 You may also ask whether your child receives help from a paraprofessional.
 If your child receives this assistance, we can provide you with information about the paraprofessional's qualifications.
 At any time, parents and family members can request:

-- Information on policies regarding student participation in assessments and procedures for opting out, and
+• Information on policies regarding student participation in assessments and procedures for opting out, and amount of time it takes students to complete the test, time and format of disseminating results.

-- Information on required assessments that include:

-- subject matter tested,

-- purpose of the test,

-- source of the requirement (if applicable),

-- amount of time it takes students to complete the test,

-- time and format of disseminating results.